6110-sp24/6110-sp24.github.io/index.md

 - At 11 a.m. on Mondays, Wednesdays, and Fridays.
 - At 12 p.m. (noon) on Tuesdays and Thursdays.

-Lecture dates are not all finalized at the start of the semester.
+ __Please check the schedule regularly.__ Lecture dates are not all finalized at the start of the semester.
 Some lectures may be canceled or moved depending on the class's comfort and progress on the projects.
 There are often weeks that do not have any lectures.
-This is subject to agreement between the course staff and lecture attendees.
-Please check the schedule regularly.
+(Last year, there were around 7 weeks of lectures in total.)
 We will also announce urgent changes on [Piazza][piazza].

 #### Re-lectures

-If you are unable to attend a lecture, please send a request for a re-lecture to 6.110-staff@mit.edu
+If you are unable to attend a lecture, please send a request for a re-lecture to <6.110-staff@mit.edu>.
+The course staff plans to give one re-lecture per one week of lecture.

-### Compiler project

-This class involves a group project, where you will build a compiler almost entirely from scratch.
-Details about the project can be found on the [Project Overview]({% link _pages/project-overview.md %}) page.
-Specific instructions for each phase of the project will be released later in the class.

 ### Mini-Quizzes and Weekly Check-ins